speechmatics/legacy-v1-python-example/README.md

 python ./speechmatics.py -a example.mp3 -l en-US -i $user_id -k $auth_token -o example.json
 ```

-In this example the script uploads 'example.mp3', transcribes it using our en-US speech to text product and saves the resulting transcription as 'example.json' when the job has completed.
+In this example the script uploads `example.mp3`, transcribes it using our en-US speech to text product and saves the resulting transcription as `example.json` file when the job has completed.